Skip to main content

 // Get ALL inventory for store 15

-const allInventory = await cortex.mutable.list("inventory", {
+const allInventory = await cortex.mutable.list({

 keyPrefix: "store-15:",